Having Our Say: The Delany Sisters' First 100 Years

 Fall 1993: The book becomes a New York Times bestseller for a total of 117 weeks, first in hardcover, then paperback.
 The book lands on the bestseller lists of other national newspapers as well, including The Washington Post and USA Today.
 The sisters get a kick out of their late-in-life fame.

-April 1995: The Broadway play adaptation of the book opens at the Booth Theater in New York.
+April 1995: The Broadway play adaptation, written by playwright Emily Mann, opens at the Booth Theater in New York.
 Ms. Hearth works as an advisor on the production and takes the sisters to see the play on Mother's Day.

 April 1999: The telefilm adaptation of Having Our Say airs on CBS, starring Ruby Dee, Diahann Carroll, and Amy Madigan.
 The film is directed by Academy Award winner Lynne Littman.
 Ms. Hearth is an advisor on the production and keeps the sisters informed.
 The sisters, however, do not live to see the film.